 with unobstructed views

-and rocks we could only see when the tide when out.
+and rocks we could only see when the tide went out.

 We waited for waves in the coldest water